Almost optimum $\ell$-covering of $\mathbb{Z}_n$: Introduction

-$\ell$-covering sets are useful in designing codes to flash storage related design, including correct limited-magnitude errors\cite{6151153, Klove.S2014, Klove.2016}, design memory application for flash storage\cite{6476065}.
-Since we can \emph{compress} a segment by dividing everything by its slope, algorithm where the running time depends on the size of the numbers in the input can be cut down.
-The first significant improvement to modular subset sum was through partitioning by $\ell$-covering \cite{Koili.X2019}.
-There are also generalizations to $\Z^d_n$ \cite{Klove.2016}.
+$\ell$-coverings were used for flash storage related problems, including covering codes \cite{6151153, Klove.S2014, Klove.2016}, rewriting schemes\cite{6476065}.
+It also has been generalized to $\Z^d_n$ \cite{Klove.2016}.
+An $\ell$-covering is also useful in algorithm design.
+Since we can \emph{compress} a segment by dividing everything by its slope, an algorithm, where the running time depends on the size of the numbers in the input, can be improved.
+An implicit but involved application of $\ell$-covering was crucial for the first significant improvement to the modular subset sum problem \cite{Koili.X2019}.